woosi8/Frontend_Web_Developer/README.md

 I'm currently learning VanilaJavascript

-2020 Goals: Get a job overseas, Be a soft engineer

-It's been a year since i started styuding progamming
+It's been three years since i started styuding progamming

-I used to work for a tour agency as a operator in Vietnam for a year and a half
+I used to work for a legal platform as a front-end developer about 2 yers

 Fun fact: I love to paly basketball and soccer.